Taught / Master's

 There is no fixed application deadline for applications from home/EU students, though we strongly recommend you apply as soon as possible; no later than three months before your intended start date.

-Although there is no fixed closing deadline for applications to research degrees, we strongly recommend that you apply as soon as possible; no later than three months before your intended start date.
+Although there is no fixed closing deadline for applications to research degrees, we strongly recommend that you apply as soon as possible and no later than three months before your intended start date.
+However, if you are seeking funding, you should keep in mind that most scholarship awards will have set deadlines.
+Please see our scholarship pages for more information.

 How to apply online